himanshu2454/Kunteksto/docs_source/source/trade.rst

 The details of the original data source and other information are located on the site.
 This information may be useful in filling in the database *model* and *record* tables.
 The *Column Metadata* tab on the download page has some of the information for each record.

-`Download the dataset <https://www.kaggle.com/unitednations/global-commodity-trade-statistics/data>`_ Extract the CSV data and place it anywhere you like.
+`Download the dataset <https://www.kaggle.com/unitednations/global-commodity-trade-statistics/data>`_ Extract the CSV data and place it the *kunteksto/example_data* directory.

 Following the same step by step procedures outlined in the *Getting Started* section.